amatsagu/object-validator/README.md

 ⚙️ **Object Validator** will print detailed error about which element failed check *(even if it's nested)*.
 Remember to add proper error handling.

+♻️ Higher list most likely won't change because thanks to `filter` you can already validate anything.
+It's very easy to make custom rules for emails *(look example)*, passwords or tokens.
 ### License
 This project is licensed under the unlicense.
 You're free to do whatever you want with it.
 Attribution is appreciated but not required - these are simple utilities that I think the language should already provide.